inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/in-how-many-ways-can-an-algorithm-be-fair-video.md

 link: "https://youtu.be/W8eWYkrfUuQ"
 keywords: []
 learnTags: ["fairness","bias","machineLearning"]
-summary: |-
-  A seminar from the Alan Turing Institute about the challenges of implementing critical measures of fairness for technology policy and regulation.
+summary: "A seminar from the Alan Turing Institute about the challenges of implementing critical measures of fairness for technology policy and regulation. "
 ---